 The official explanation for Earhart and Noonan vanishing is that their plane ran out of fuel — one of Earhart's messages said they were "running low" — and crashed into the sea.
 The Itasca unsuccessfully searched the area northwest of Howland, but waves could have broken up Earhart's plane so that it quickly sank (there were also sharks to worry about).
 However, as the Coast Guard was unable to determine Earhart's exact location, the plane could have gone down elsewhere — a wide area was searched, but getting ships into position took time, during which the Electra could easily have disappeared.

 Another theory holds that Earhart and Noonan made it to Gardner Island, now known as Nikumaroro, which is approximately 350 nautical miles south of Howland.
 They might've survived on the coral atoll for a few days or weeks, until a lack of water, food or injury became insurmountable.
 Investigators on the island have found parts they think could be from Earhart's plane; in 1940, a skull and other bones were discovered, though they were subsequently lost.
 Originally judged to have been the remains of a stocky middle-aged man, some experts believe the bones might have been Earhart's.
-This month, the International Group for Historic Aircraft Recover sent forensic dogs to the island to try to locate other bones.
+More recently, the International Group for Historic Aircraft Recovery sent forensic dogs to the island to try to locate other bones.